Menu

 Paddlefish

-We normally eschew Paddlefish in favor of The Boathouse at Disney Springs, but admittedly there is something romantic about dining aboard a steamboat, especially one with 360-degree killer water views.
+We normally eschew Paddlefish in favor of The Boathouse at Disney Springs, but admittedly, there is something romantic about dining aboard a steamboat, especially one with 360-degree killer water views.

 Known as Fulton Crab House before its reimagining, Paddlefish awaits at The Landing, and it’s been completely redesigned with contemporary luxury theming.
-Generic but upscale, the views are where this restaurant really shines!
+Generic but upscale, the views are where this restaurant shines!
 You can sit inside or outside, but try the roof deck for the most romantic, panoramic views of Disney Springs and Lake Buena Vista.

 Surf and turf courses are the main fare at Paddlefish, and you can relax with a cocktail on Friday and Saturday nights and enjoy live entertainment with your date.